dccuchile/wefe/README.rst

 These package will be installed along with the package, in case these have not already been installed:

 1. numpy
+2. scipy
-2. scikit-learn
+3. scikit-learn
-3. scipy
+4. scipy
-4. pandas
+5. pandas
-5. gensim
+6. gensim
-6. plotly
+7. plotly
+8. semantic_version
+9. tqdm

 Contributing
 ------------